Bachelor of Engineering (Honours)

 Professional recognition

-Deakin's Bachelor of Engineering (Honours) course is fully accredited by Engineers Australia at our Waurn Ponds and Online campuses.
-The course is currently not accredited at our Burwood campus.
-Deakin will be seeking accreditation for the Burwood campus offering as we prepare graduates for transition to employment.
-Accreditation provides recognition against international benchmarks, allowing graduates to practice as professional engineers around the world.
+Deakin's Bachelor of Engineering (Honours) course is accredited by Engineers Australia at our Geelong Waurn Ponds Campus and online.
+The course is currently not accredited at our Melbourne Burwood Campus.
+Deakin will be seeking accreditation for the Melbourne Burwood Campus offering as we prepare graduates for transition to employment.
+Accreditation provides recognition against international benchmarks, allowing graduates to practise as professional engineers worldwide.

 Course learning outcomes